Law enforcement in the United States: Firearms

-Police officers in the United States usually carry a handgun on duty.
-Many are required to be armed off-duty and often required to have a concealable off-duty handgun.
+All police officers in the United States carry firearms while on duty and usually carry a handgun at minimum.
+Many are also required to be armed off-duty, and are often required to have a concealable off-duty handgun.
 Among the most common sidearms are models produced by Glock, Smith & Wesson, SIG Sauer, Beretta, and Heckler & Koch, usually in 9mm, .40 S&W, .357 SIG, or .45 ACP.

 Until the late 1980s and early 1990s, most American police officers carried revolvers, typically in .38 Special or .357 Magnum calibers, as their primary duty weapons.
 At the time, Smith & Wesson, Colt, Ruger, and Taurus models were popular with police officers, the most popular being .38 caliber revolvers produced by Smith & Wesson or Colt.
 Since then, most agencies have switched to semi-automatic pistols due to their higher stopping power, higher rate of fire, and greater magazine capacity.
 Historic events influencing the switch to pistols by police included the 1980 Norco shootout, the 1986 FBI Miami shootout, and the 1997 North Hollywood shootout.

 Some police departments allow qualified officers to carry shotguns, semi-automatic rifles, or (very rarely) submachine guns in their vehicles for additional firepower.
 These are typically intended to be used when their use would be necessary or ideal compared to handguns, such as when confronting an armed or armored suspect, or when a handgun would not provide the range, accuracy, or rate of fire required for the situation, such as when engaging a suspect from a distance or in close-quarters combat.

 Less-lethal weapons

+Baton

 Police officers often carry an impact weapon—a baton, also known as a nightstick.
 The common nightstick and the side handle baton have been replaced in many departments by collapsible batons such as the ASP baton, though some departments continue to use them either as an option or out of tradition, such as the Baltimore Police Department's wooden espantoon batons.
 One advantage of the collapsible baton is that the wearer can comfortably sit in a patrol vehicle while still wearing the baton on their duty belt.
 The side handle nightstick usually has to be removed before entering the vehicle.

-Many departments also use less-lethal weapons such as mace, pepper spray, and beanbag shotgun rounds.
+Taser

-Another less lethal weapon that police officers often carry is an electroshock weapon, also known as a Taser.
+Police officers often carry an electroshock weapon known as a Taser.
 The handheld electroshock weapon was designed to incapacitate a single person from a distance by using electric current to disrupt voluntary control of muscles.
 An individual struck by a Taser experiences stimulation of their sensory nerves and motor nerves, resulting in strong involuntary muscle contractions.
 Tasers do not rely only on pain compliance, except when used in drive stun mode, and are thus preferred by some law enforcement over non-Taser stun guns and other electroshock weapons.